CyberSecAI/MITRE_Root-Cause-Mapping-Working-Group_slides/Unified_CWE_Mapping_Guidance_for_LLMs.md

 - **Common Mapping:**
   - **CWE-77**: Improper Neutralization of Special Elements used in a Command.
-  - **Preferred Detail:** When details indicate operating system command injection, map to its child, **CWE-78**.
+  - **Preferred Detail:** When details indicate operating system command injection, map to its child, **CWE-78**. details and references to decide the most accurate mapping.
-- **Example Cases:**
-  - **CVE-2023-20075:** Cisco CNA maps to CWE-77, while NVD maps to CWE-78.
-  - **CVE-2023-36642 & CVE-2024-21887:** Similar discrepancies require reviewing advisory details and references to decide the most accurate mapping.

 ### 4.2 Memory Buffer Issues
 - **General Guidance:**
   - For buffer-related vulnerabilities, map to the most specific CWE (e.g., **CWE-122** for Heap-based Buffer Overflow rather than generic **CWE-119**).
-- **Example:**
-  - **CVE-2023-30774:** Mapping can vary (e.g., Red Hat CNA might choose a different child than NVD).
-Always match based on specific keywords and technical details.

 ### 4.3 Exposure of Sensitive Information
 - **CWE-200 is Discouraged:**